ewolff/microservice-consul/HOW-TO-RUN.md

 ## Run the Zipkin example

 Zipkin is a tool to trace calls across multiple microservices.
-To build the containers:
+To build the images:

 ```
 [~/microservice-consul/docker]docker-compose -f docker-compose-zipkin.yml build
 ...
 ```

-The result will be 5 Docker images:
+The result will be five Docker images:

 ```
 [~/microservice-consul/docker]docker images